Study on Alias Method

 \[ \sum_{i \in S}{p_i} = \|S\| / n \]

-At the begin of the algorithm, the invariant holds because the sum of all probabilities must equal to 1.
+At the beginning of the algorithm, the invariant holds because the sum of all probabilities must equal to 1.

 The algorithm is performed using following steps.